Little free Libraries

 The Foundation of our Success:

 Our student builders provided the skill, but our partners provided the opportunity.
-We would like to recognize the following supporters for their generous contributions.
+We would like to recognize the project supporters for their generous contributions.
 Their investment in funding, materials, and literacy resources directly supports both our CTE students’ education and our community’s access to books.
+Thank you!

 Roundhouse Foundation